-Equity Sector Outlook June 2020
+Equity Sector OutlookNovember 2020

-SECTOR CLS WEIGHT 1 VALUATION 2 3M PERFORMANCE 1YR 3YR COMMENTS Consumer Discretionary Neutral + + + Strong job market with a low unemployment rate and improving wage growth reflect a positive outlook for the sector.
-Strong competition in retail is impacting margins.
-Consumer Staples Neutral = + - - Grocers and staple retailers have cut costs to create value and support margins.
+SECTOR CLS WEIGHT 1 VALUATION 2 3M PERFORMANCE 1YR 3YR COMMENTS Consumer Discretionary Neutral + + + Continued uncertainty around Covid-19 will continue to hurt parts of this sector such as hotels and airlines.
+These sectors are balanced by well-performing parts of the sector related to e-commerce.
+Consumer Staples Neutral ++ - - - Grocers and staple retailers have cut costs to create value and support margins.
 E-commerce is starting to encroach on non-durable products, historically sold in physical stores.
-Energy Overweight ++ - - - Technological advancements have improved margins through lower costs.
-We believe companies should benefit from the increased demand as countries begin to open up.
-Financials Overweight ++ - - Increasing return of wealth to shareholders and balance sheet strength show growth in health and stability.
+Energy Overweight + - - - Technological advancements have improved margins through lower costs.
+Companies should benefit from the increased demand as countries begin to open up.
+Financials Overweight ++ - - - Increasing return of wealth to shareholders and balance sheet strength show growth in health and stability.
 The steepening of the yield curve in the past few weeks will benefit banks.
 Attractive valuations may offset some of the fall in yield's impact on earnings.
-Health Care Overweight = + + + Aging U.S. population and increased insured coverage base from the ACA could boost demand.
-High cash levels on company balance sheets could drive mergers and acquisitions, higher dividends, or share buybacks.
-Industrials Neutral + - - Relatively high cash levels on corporate balance sheets as well as trade U.S. trade deals with countries like Japan, Mexico, Canada, and South Korea could boost capex spending.
+Health Care Neutral + + + Aging U.S. population and increased insured coverage base from the ACA could boost demand.
+The rally in the healthcare sector, led by companies working on a vaccine for the novel Coronavirus, has started to get extended.
+Industrials Neutral = + - - Relatively high cash levels on corporate balance sheets as well as trade U.S. trade deals with countries like Japan, Mexico, Canada, and South Korea could boost capex spending.
 However, weakness in the global economy could hurt by affecting spending plans.
-Information Technology Underweight + + + Increased global competition continues to compress profit margins.
+Information Technology Underweight - + + Increased global competition continues to compress profit margins.
 Moreover, because the sector generates a good deal of revenue from international sources, it is sensitive to any potential trade disputes or any new regulations countries may impose.
-Materials Neutral + + - - Emerging markets are increasing resource demand to support infrastructure building.
+Materials Neutral + + + - Emerging markets are increasing resource demand to support infrastructure building.
 A shortage of skilled labor has led to rising wage costs in certain segments of the market which is weighing down on the sector.
 Real Estate Neutral ++ - - - Apartment demand has seen strength from demographic trends, benefitting companies within that market.
 Increased interest rate volatility introduces added risk to all bond proxies, such as Real Estate.
-Communication Services Neutral ++ + + - With a better ability to target consumers with personalized content, advertisers may be more inclined to spend money with these companies.
+Communication Services Neutral + + + With a better ability to target consumers with personalized content, advertisers may be more inclined to spend money with these companies.
 Companies may face rising expenses to ensure faster network speeds and more content, serving as a drag on profitability.
-Utilities Neutral - - - + The sector offers attractive dividends compared to a conservative fixed income alternative.
+Utilities Neutral = - - + The sector offers attractive dividends compared to a conservative fixed income alternative.
 Fixed costs have steadily increased, which has been a sign of underperformance in the past.

-1 Weightings are as of 05/31/2020 and are based on current allocations to CLS's proprietary funds relative to the Equity Baseline Portfolio benchmark (60% Morningstar US Index / 40% Morningstar Global ex U.S.Index).
+Weightings are as of 10/31/2020 and are based on current allocations to CLS's proprietary funds relative to the Equity Baseline Portfolio benchmark (60% Morningstar US Index / 40% Morningstar

-2 Relative valuation uses a sector price multiple composite (equal weighted average of P/E, P/B, P/CF, and P/S for MSCI ACWI Sectors relative to the MSCI ACWI Index) as of 05/31/2020 compared to the historical monthly composite measures since the year 2001.
-Data obtained from Factset.
+Relative valuation uses a sector price multiple composite (equal weighted average of P/E, P/B, P/CF, and P/S for MSCI ACWI Sectors relative to the MSCI ACWI Index) as of 10/31/2020 compared to the historical monthly composite measures since the year 2001.
+Data obtained from Bloomberg and Factset.
 Valuation rating based on standard deviations away from historic average: if between -0.49 & 0.49 (=); 0.50 & 0.99 (-); -0.50 & -0.99 (+); 1.0 or above (- -); -1.0 or below (++).

-Fixed Income Outlook June 2020
+Fixed Income Outlook

+November 2020